 Where To Meet Others – Sitting in the Old Town where people gather in the day and evenings.

-Dubrovnik Day Trips
+Day Trips from Dubrovnik

-If you fancy doing a Dubrovnik excursion from inside a tuktuk, Eco Tuk Tours gives you the chance to hop aboard one and cruise past Gruz harbour.
+If you fancy doing a Dubrovnik excursion from inside a tuk-tuk, Eco Tuk Tours gives you the chance to hop aboard one and cruise past Gruz harbour.
 Prices start from 225 KN for the 2 or 3 hour tours.

 Take a day cruise on one a Dubrovnik boat tour and cruise around the Elafiti islands.
 On this full day you get the chance to sightsee or swim (or both) on the islands of Kolocep, Sipan, and Lopud, before arriving back into the city early evening.
 Lunch is included onboard.